sergiogrubio/TFM_dapp/README.md

-# @elrondnetwork/dapp-template
+# testDEX dApp

-The __Elrond dApp Template__, built using [React.js](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
+Based on [Elrond dApp Template](https://github.com/ElrondNetwork/dapp-template), built using [React.js](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
 It's a basic implementation of [@elrondnetwork/dapp-core](https://www.npmjs.com/package/@elrondnetwork/dapp-core), providing the basics for Elrond authentication and TX signing.
 See [Dapp template](https://dapp-template.elrond.com/) for live demo.

 ## Requirements

-* Node.js version 12.16.2+
+- Node.js version 12.16.2+
-* Npm version 6.14.4+
+- Npm version 6.14.4+

 ## Getting Started

 The dapp is a client side only project and is built using the [Create React App](https://create-react-app.dev) scripts.
+You can find the [smart contract also on GitHub](https://github.com/sergiogrubio/TFM_latex).
+Once the contract is built and deployed, update its address inside [src/config.tsx](https://github.com/sergiogrubio/TFM_dapp/blob/master/src/config.tsx).

 ### Instalation and running